 Students also do facility tours at places like GM, Ford and UPS; can volunteer to help coordinate the Tauber Leadership Speaker Series, which draws speakers from companies like Target, Intel, Bosch and Frito-Lay; and can help plan the Tauber Institute's annual Global Operations Conference.
 Keynote speakers at this year's conference in November are Mike Roth, the vice president of North American operations with Amazon.com and Jon Lauckner, the chief technical officer at General Motors.

 Approximately 47 percent of students accept jobs from companies involved in the Tauber Institute and around 44 percent receive job offers from companies where they've interned (around 22 percent accept them).
 Three to eight students go to work every year for Boeing and 25 to 35 percent of students take positions with consulting firms.
-Overall, there is 98% student placement.
+Overall, there is 98% student employment within three months of graduation.
 "It's a very ideal scenario for us.
 Not only with respect to the internships, but also in terms of hiring top talent who may have already worked with an organization for a time and have the skill set we are looking for," said Winans.

 A frequently cited benefit of the Tauber internship program is that companies gain access to all of the university's research and resources.
 “You've got the University of Michigan behind it including all the research that they've done and all the learnings that they have," said Chris Scocos, the vice president of operations with Cooper Lighting.
 "So the students can talk with professors and other researchers and look at past case studies.”

 The students also cite the university's support as a key benefit.
 Each team is assigned two faculty advisors (one from the university's Ross School of Business and one from the College of Engineering); a communications coach, who previews papers and presentations, suggests edits and provides general style tips; and a team-dynamics coach, who makes sure the students are working well together.